Sold out. All 4 places filled within 3 days of release.

 ★★★★★

 "Dylan brings a depth of knowledge and experience that's rare — but what sets him apart is his genuine willingness to share all of it.
 I learned an enormous amount over the workshop, yet never once felt overwhelmed.
 The pace was right, the instruction was clear, and every concept built on the last.
-I'd recommend this without hesitation and would sign up for another workshop in a heartbeat."
+I'd recommend this without hesitation."

 — Lyn A. · Noosa National Park Workshop, January 2026